 Chicken stock is made from the chicken's bony parts such as chicken feet.
 Chicken broth, however, uses more meaty parts.

-Chicken feet stock also has a richer flavor and lots of gelatin.
+Chicken feet stock or chicken feet bone broth also has a richer flavor and lots of gelatin.
 It is also cheap and easy to make.
 When you made chicken feet stock, it is like extracting the collagen and gelatin from the chicken feet.

 If you are keen to make your own stock, watch the video, below.